PJMantoss/javascript_clock/README.md

 # javascript_clock

-A Clock built with HTML, CSS and vanilla JS.
+A responsive web Clock built with HTML, CSS and vanilla JS.

 Date: 17 February, 2020